-Retaliation against individuals who report or participate as witnesses in the investigation of a bullying, discrimination, harassment, and/or sexual misconduct complaint is strictly prohibited.
-Retaliation means any adverse action taken against a person for making a report of discrimination, harassment, and/or sexual misconduct; or participating in any activity related to the complaint.
-Retaliation includes threatening, intimidating, harassing, coercing, or any other conduct that would discourage someone from reporting or participating in a discriminatory harassment or sexual misconduct investigation.
+Retaliation against individuals who report or participate as witnesses in investigations of bullying, discrimination, harassment, or sexual misconduct is strictly prohibited.
+Retaliation includes any adverse actions taken against someone for making a report or participating in an investigation.
+This includes, but is not limited to, threatening, intimidating, harassing, or coercing behavior that would discourage someone from reporting or participating.